-Chronic Q fever is very rare occurring in 5% of patients with acute Q fever 2.
-Chronic Q fever can take place after symptomatic or asymptomatic Q fever.
+Chronic Q fever is very rare occurring in only 5% of patient’s e after the symptomatic or asymptomatic acute Q fever2.
 Clinical manifestations of chronic Q fever may include endocarditis, vasculitis, prosthetic joint arthritis, osteoarticular infection, and lymphadenitis 1,5.
-Endocarditis is the most prevalent form of chronic Q fever, which involving 60-78% of all Q fever cases around the world.
+Endocarditis is the most prevalent form of chronic Q fever, involving 60-78% of all Q fever cases around the world.
 Infective endocarditis (IE) patients are predominantly men over the age of 40 3.
-Q fever endocarditis usually affects prosthetic or abnormal native valves, nonetheless, any other part of the vascular tree is likely to infected 6,7.
+Although, Q fever endocarditis usually affects any other part of the vascular tree, prosthetic or abnormal native valves can be more infected 6,7.
 Valvular vegetation in Q fever endocarditis is usually very small and can be missed in echocardiography.
-Therefore, negative transesophageal echocardiogram (TEE) or transthoracic echocardiogram (TTE) does not rule out the diagnosis of Q fever 3.
+Therefore, negative transesophageal echocardiogram (TEE) or transthoracic echocardiogram (TTE) does not exclude the diagnosis of Q fever 3.
 Mitral and aortic valves are the most commonly involved valves.
-The reports showed that about 10-19% of mortality rate was recorded for lack of endocarditis Q fever treatment 8.
-Q fever endocarditis is presented as culture negative.
-There is usually no fever but hepatosplenomegaly has commonly been reported in 50% of cases 7,9.
+The reports showed that about 10-19% of mortality rate was recorded in order to treat the lack of endocarditis Q fever8.
+Q fever endocarditis is presented as culture negative 7,9.
 The treatment for Q fever endocarditis is currently hydroxychloroquine and doxycycline 10.
 The treatment duration is 1.5 years for native valves and 2 years for prosthetic valves 3.

 In 1952, the first acute Q fever cases were reported in Iran 11.
-In 1970, four cases were reported from Shiraz, Iran 12.
-From 1970 to 1973, 45 acute Q fever cases were also reported from Abadan (southwestern Iran).
+In 1970, four cases were reported from Shiraz city, Iran 12.
+From 1970 to 1973, 45 acute Q fever cases were also reported from Abadan city (southwestern Iran).
 Moreover, 80 acute Q fever patients were diagnosed from 1972 to 1976.
-After 1976, the disease was forgotten for thirty-three years in Iran, and no human case was reported 11.
-At the same time with a large outbreak of Q fever in the Netherlands, the investigation for Q fever was resumed in 2009.
+After 1976, the disease was forgotten for thirty-three years in Iran, and no human cases were reported 11.
+However, at the same time with a large outbreak of Q fever in Netherland, the investigation for Q fever was resumed in 2009.
 Since then, various seroepidemiological studies have been conducted on the animal and human population13-18.
 Human clinical cases of acute Q fever in Iran were re-reported 19,20.
 The first Q fever endocarditis in Iran was reported in Tehran in 2013 21.